-Three M Ma onths irch 31
+7 Three M Ma onths irch 31

-Continued the confeed the laterature : 2014 2013
+Continued Pales and add to the continue 2014 2013

 Supplemental disclosure of cash flow information

 Cash paid for interest \$ \$

 Cash paid for income taxes \$ \$

 F-34

 1. Nature of Business and Liquidity

 Eyegate Pharmaceuticals, Inc. ("Eyegate" or the "Company"), a Delaware corporation, began operations in December 2004 and is a clinical-stage specialty pharmaceutical company that is focused on developing and commercializing therapeutics and drug delivery systems for treating diseases of the eye.
 EyeGate's first product in clinical trials incorporates a reformulated topically active corticosteroid, dexamethasone phosphate, that is delivered into the ocular tissues though our proprietary innovative drug delivery system, the EyeGate® II Delivery System.